+Monthly mean temperature profiles for Misaine Bank on the northeastern Scotian Shelf (area 5 in Fig. 40) are available for 6 months during 1998.
+They show primarily warmer-than-normal upper layer (0-30 m) temperatures (Fig. 42).
+From 75 m and deeper, however, the temperatures were principally below normal except in November.
 Between 30 and 75 m, the temperatures varied between above and below normal.
-The time series of the 100 m temperature anomalies show that these negative values have persisted since approximately the mid-1980s (Fig. 43).
+The time series of the 100 m temperature anomalies show that these negative values have persisted since approximately the mid-1980s (Fig. 42).
 This pattern is generally indicative of the water column below 50-75 m.
-Recent years, although exhibiting generally below normal temperatures, have seen temperatures increasing slowly from the minimum in the early-1990s.
+Recent years, although exhibiting generally below normal temperatures, have seen temperatures increasing slowly from the minimum in the early 1990s.
 As at Emerald Basin, temperatures were relatively high in the 1950s.
 Temperatures then declined and at Misaine Bank reached a minimum around 1960, several years earlier than areas further to the southwest.
-Temperatures were near normal from the late-1960s to the mid-1970s before rising to a maximum in the late-1970s.
+Temperatures were near normal from the late-1960s to the mid-1970s before rising to a maximum in the late 1970s.
 By the late-1980s, temperatures fell to below normal and reached a record sustained minimum of around -1°C in the first half of the 1990s.
 Since then, as on Sydney Bight, temperatures have remained below normal but with evidence of a slow but steady increase that continued into 1998.

-At Lurcher (area 24 in Fig. 41), data were available in 9 months during 1998 (Fig. 44).
+At Lurcher, data were available in 9 months during 1998 (Fig. 43).
 The dominant feature was below normal temperatures throughout most of the water column.
 Anomalies in January, August, October and November exceeded -1°C, and in December exceeded -2°C. The monthly 50 m temperature anomalies at Lurcher show mostly cooler-than-normal waters in 1998, the only exception being in July.
 This depth represents conditions over much of the bottom of the Shoals.
-Temperatures over Lurcher Shoals were high in the late-1940s and early-1950s, declined to a mid-1960s minimum, rose rapidly into the 1970s and remained above normal into the mid-1980s.
-As elsewhere, temperatures declined by the mid-1980s to below normal reaching a long-term minimum in the early-1990s.
-Although there was a slight hint of warming since the early-1990s and there have been some positive monthly temperature anomalies, annual mean temperatures and most monthly means continue to remain below normal.
+Temperatures over Lurcher Shoals were high in the late 1940s and early 1950s, declined to a mid-1960s minimum, rose rapidly into the 1970s and remained above normal into the mid-1980s.
+As elsewhere, temperatures declined by the mid-1980s to below normal reaching a long-term minimum in the early 1990s.
+Although there was a slight hint of warming since the early 1990s, and there have been some positive monthly temperature anomalies, annual mean temperatures and most monthly means continue to remain below normal.